-- Goal: find the best hypothesis from some space H of hypotheses, given the observed data (evidence) D. - Define best to be: most probable hypothesis in H - In order to do that, we need to assume a probability distribution over the class H. - In addition, we need to know something about the relation between the data observed and the hypotheses (E.g., a coin problem.) - As we will see, we will be Bayesian about other things, e.g., the parameters of the model
+- Goal: find the best hypothesis from some space H of hypotheses, given the observed data (evidence) D. - Define best to be: most probable hypothesis in H - In order to do that, we need to assume a probability distribution over the class H. - In addition, we need to know something about the relation between the data observed and the hypotheses - Think about tossing a coin the probability of getting a Head is related to the Observation - As we will see, we will be Bayesian about other things, e.g., the parameters of the model